Charlie Bolling: Professional career

 Bolling attempted to earn playing privileges for the PGA Tour in 1981 at the PGA Tour Qualifying Tournament.
 He was not successful.
 The following year he returned to q-school.
 At 1982 PGA Tour Qualifying School he missed graduating by one shot.
 In the ensuing years he played primarily overseas and on the Tournament Players Series (TPS), a satellite tour of the PGA Tour.
-During the southern hemisphere summer of 1982–83, Bolling played the South African Tour.
-In January, Bolling won the South African Open, defeating Tertius Claassens by a shot.
+During the southern hemisphere summer of 1982–83, Bolling played the Southern African Tour.
+His first tournament was the Gordon's Gin Classic.
+It was also first 72 hole tournament.
+He finished in 11th place.
+Later in the month, he won the country's national open, the Datsun SA Open, defeating Tertius Claassens by a shot.
 In addition, he defeated serious contenders Nick Price and Gary Player by multiple shots.
 He won US$14,000.
 He was the first American to win the event.
 Bolling ultimately finished in third place on South Africa's Order of Merit for the season.

 As of April, Bolling began play on the Tournament Players Series.
 A month later, in May, he played the Chattanooga Classic.
 He opened at 133 (−9) to put him in a tie for second place, two behind leader George Cadle.
 In the third round he played well on the back nine.
 He eagled the par-5 11th and closed with a 15-foot birdie for a 68 (−3).
 He took a two-stroke lead entering the final round.
 However, Bolling played poorly in the final round, shooting a 75 (+4), to finish in a tie for eighth, four back of champion Jim Dent.

 Later in the year he started play on the PGA European Tour.
 Bolling's good play in South Africa gave him an exemption for the tour.
 He recorded top-25 finishes in his first two events, the Scandinavian Enterprise Open and the State Express Classic.
 In his third event, the 1983 British Open, he opened well with a 71.
 However, he shot a second round 80 to miss the cut.
 After the British Open, Bolling did not play particularly well.
 In his final six events of the year, he made the cut in only two of them.
 In late 1983, Bolling attempted to earn membership for the PGA Tour at 1983 PGA Tour Qualifying School.
 It was his third attempt at q-school.
 He was not successful.